RichardByrne95/RBP-Flask/README.md

 [View the live project here.](https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html)

 This is the main marketing website for Richard Byrne Productions.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients.
+RBP is a recording, mixing and mastering studio located in Temple Bar, the heart of Dublin's music scene.
+The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients.

 <h2 align="center"><img src="https://github.com/RichardByrne95/CI-MS1-RBP-Website/blob/main/assets/images/misc/RBP_Mockup.PNG"></h2>